cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

 ### Ambassadors

 Aim to help others to help the project team!
 Ambassadors are those who are not directly involved in the bells project but engage with it enthusiastically and in turn, help raise its profile.
-They may help distribute information, encourage people to come to events – people who would not otherwise have become involved.
+They may help distribute information and encourage people to come to events – people who would not otherwise have become involved.

 ## Events